Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/APIs/index.md

 # Profinity Rest APIs

 Profinity V2 is a fully API native application with a modern architecture.
 It supports API security and an open interface model based around REST & JSON.
-This allows you to build custom application using the Profinity APIs to provide additional capabilities to your solutions, Custom User Interfaces or just extend the out of the box functionality to meet your needs.
+This allows you to build custom applications using the Profinity APIs to provide additional capabilities to your solutions, custom user interfaces, or to extend the out-of-the-box functionality to meet your needs.

-As well as supporting Restful APIs, Profinity's overall solution allows you to build completely custom User Interfaces based on Profinity and host those interfaces either externally or within the Profinity solution.
+As well as supporting RESTful APIs, Profinity's overall solution allows you to build completely custom user interfaces based on Profinity and host those interfaces either externally or within the Profinity solution.

 !!! info "Important Information Regarding Profinity Rest APIs"
-    Prohelions API solution is currently evolving rapidly as we develop new capabilities.
+    Prohelion's API solution is currently evolving rapidly as we develop new capabilities.
 Please be aware of this when developing solutions based on Profinity's APIs, as available APIs and models may evolve rapidly from release to release.

 !!! danger "Profinity APIs are Powerful"
-    While our APIs support security and can be encrypted, be aware that by using Profinity's APIs you need to be careful with what power you are proving the user to ensure that they do not accidentally damage your environment or equipment.
+    While our APIs support security and can be encrypted, be aware that by using Profinity's APIs you need to be careful with what power you are providing the user to ensure that they do not accidentally damage your environment or equipment.

-# Using Profinity APIs
+## Using Profinity APIs

 Profinity V2 itself is built around our APIs so as of V2 all APIs are running all the time.